Skip to content

 Tab Description

-Overview Org info card, storage usage bars, SOQL query editor with results table
+Overview Org info card, storage usage bars, SOQL Quick Query editor (tabs, history, autocomplete, Tooling toggle) with a filterable, sortable results table

 Utils Built-in utilities (Clone User, Reactivate OmniScript) and custom YAML scripts